 A passionate golfer might explore exotic Asian courses, enjoy a brief whirlwind of exciting American names, and relish their home-grown municipal links, but true love of the game is reserved for Scotland.
 Famous locations such as the Old Course at St Andrews are pilgrimage sites for those who truly love the sport, and they are also wonderful tourist attractions.
+Other famous courses include Muirfield, in East Lothian, and Loch Lomond, which hosts the Scottish Open.
 The huge demand for the honour of playing on the famous golf courses of Scotland makes it nearly impossible to book tee times, and ensures the most hallowed of courses come at a price.
 Fortunately, the country is littered with stunning courses.

 While enthusiasts love the traditional links courses that seem to define Scottish golf, only a small percentage of the fairways are true to this style.
 New resort courses are constantly in development.
 Between five star hotels, guest cottages, resort courses and the various golf styles that Scotland boasts, planning an outing can be overwhelming.
 Highland golf courses in the northeast and the famous links of the southwest both offer historic clubs and lesser known gems.